ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 ```

 I am not sure what is the reasoning behind marking `std::hash<long double>` as
-slow (and [commit message][15] didn't shed more light on the topic), but for
+slow (and the [commit message][15] didn't shed more light on the topic), but for
-string-like types it's totally make sense.
+string-like types it totally makes sense.

 Comparison of two strings with length `n` and `m` has a `O(min(n, m))`
 complexity, but if we'll cache hash value in the hash table node, we can